Don't get 'singled-out on your next cruise vacation'!

 Solo Savings with Amawaterways.

 Amawaterways River Cruises offers substantial savings on select sailings for their travelers.
-Check out our list here and then call us to add up to $100 per couple in extra cabin credits.
+Check out our list here and then call us to add up to $150 per person in extra cabin credits.

 Single Traveler Savings with Uniworld.